Towards Generalist Foundation Model for Radiology by Leveraging Web-scale 2D&3D Medical Data: Building Generalist Foundation Model for Radiology

-In training, we use a diverse batch size strategy, \emph{i.e.}, 1 batch size per device for 3D images and 4 batch size per device for 2D images with 4-step gradient accumulation, and the max token length is set to be $2048$.
-We totally train the model for 6 epochs, 4 epochs for pre-training and 2 epochs for instruction-tuning.
-In the first 1 epoch, we freeze the language model to align image embedding space with that of texts and in the following epochs, all parameters will be trained.
+In training, we vary the batch size, \emph{i.e.}, 1 batch size per device for 3D images and 4 batch size per device for 2D images with 4-step gradient accumulation, and the max token length is set to be $2048$.
+We totally train the model for 8 epochs, 4 epochs for pre-training and 4 epochs for instruction-tuning.
+In the first 1 epoch, we freeze the language model to align image embedding space with that of texts, in the following epochs, all parameters are updated.
 To improve the training speed, we adopt FSDP acceleration strategy~\cite{zhao2023pytorch}, together with Automatic Mixed Precision (AMP) and gradient checkpointing~\cite{chen2016training}.
 All models are implemented in PyTorch and trained on 32 NVIDIA A100 GPUs with 80 GB memory.